AYLIEN/datascience-project-quickstarter/README.md

 # Data Science Project Quick-Starter

-This is an opinionated template for bootstrapping real-world datascience projects that are maintainable and easy to understand.
+This is an opinionated template for bootstrapping real-world datascience projects that are maintainable, deployable, and easy to understand.

 This template lets you set up a new project with a running streamlit demo and a production-ready `Dockerfile` in minutes.